espressif/esp-iot-bridge/components/iot_bridge/User_Guide.md

 ### 1.5 Wired NIC

-ESP-IOT-Bridge device can connect to the network by plugging the Ethernet cable into the LAN port of router.
-PC or MCU can connect with the ESP-IOT-Bridge device through multiple interfaces (USB/SDIO/SPI) to gain internet access.
+ESP-IoT-Bridge device can connect to the network by plugging the Ethernet cable into the LAN port of router.
+PC or MCU can connect with the ESP-IoT-Bridge device through multiple interfaces (USB/SDIO/SPI) to gain internet access.

 - Use a USB cable to connect the GPIO19/20 of ESP32-S2 or ESP32-S3 with MCU.